 - How do apartments’ safety features differ based on levels of living (independent living, assisted living, memory care or skilled nursing)?

-See things for yourself
+See Things for Yourself

 All senior living communities are licensed and inspected by the state.
 Whichever community you’re considering, schedule a tour, and go back two or three times.
 Ask for a copy of their latest state inspection report.
 Bring a notebook and your list of questions.
-Download this Evaluating Senior Safety and Security List.

 You’ll learn a lot each time you tour a senior community.
 By focusing your attention on the emergency response practices and protocols, surveillance technology, staff qualifications and training, plus their design safety features, you can make an informed decision and rest easy, knowing your loved one is safe.
 Make senior safety and security systems a priority in your search for a great place to live.